greg-gav/ft_containers_tester/README.md

 python3 main.py ~/ft_containers vec
 ```
 If path not specified, using default path: ../ (test files in parent directory)
+Files in 'path' should be your *.hpp implementation.

 Available test modes:
 vec -> test vector implementation